 Another informative resource is the Rails-to-Trails Conservancy, a national organization that transforms unused rail corridors into vibrant, multi-use, public places, inspiring movement and fitness and spurring community development and revitalization.
 You can use their online trail guide, TrailLink, to find trails all across the nation.
 Their guide is categorized by type of activity and by state, and includes maps, photos, and reviews from those who have used the trails.

-So bundle up, grab a friend or family member, and go enjoy the great outdoors.
+So bundle up, grab your mask, a friend or family member, and go enjoy the great outdoors.
 Here’s a sampling of some New York trails that are within a day’s drive:

 Mohawk-Hudson Trail – A great destination for hiking and cross-country skiing, this 40-mile trail follows along the southern shore of the Mohawk River and Erie Canal from Albany’s Corning Preserve to Pattersonville in the town of Rotterdam.
 In between, the trail can easily be accessed via the many communities it traverses such as Niskayuna, Colonie, and Schenectady.
 The trail is part of the much larger Erie Canalway Trail, which stretches 360 miles between Albany and Buffalo.